When is Simone Biles competing at Paris Olympics?

 When is Biles competing?

-In Paris, the women’s gymnastics will start on 28 July and conclude on 5 August.
-Biles’ appearances will depend on making finals and whether she opts to compete in all individual events.
+In Paris, the women’s gymnastics started on 28 July and concludes on 5 August.
+Biles has qualified for both team and individual all-around finals, as well as the four apparatus finals.

-28 July - Team Qualifying: Simone Biles is making her first appearance in the team qualifying events.
-She will feature alongside her USA teammates (Jordan Chiles, Hezly Rivera and Sunisa Lee) in Subdivision 2 from 10:40am BST (11:40am CET and 5:40am ET).

 The women's vault final begins at begins at 3:20pm BST (4:20pm CET and 10:20am ET).